Why You Need to Seriously Rethink Your Cleanser

 Beware of: Heavy formulas, rosehip oil.

 An oil cleanser is ideal for normal to combination skin types.
 Make sure you look for a lightweight formula that can simultaneously cleanse and hydrate.
 So start by trying cleansers with plant-based oils (like grapeseed, almond, and hemp) as these oils are quickly absorbed and super nourishing.
-Oil cleansers will also help restore and balance your skin’s pH levels, so you won’t produce any excess sebum around your T-zone – so you can say bye Felicia to your usual midday shine.
+Oil cleansers will also help restore and balance your skin’s pH levels while balancing sebum (oil) production around your T-zone – so you can say bye Felicia to midday shine.

 We recommend: Caudalíe Caudalie Make-up Removing Cleansing Oil, $19 or Simple Sensitive Skin Experts Hydrating CLeansing oil, $10.99, Sonya Dakar Buriti Purifying Cleanser, £50